ARM-software/lisa/Installation.md

 will get a LISA shell.

-From within the LISA shell you can start the IPython Notebooks server by following the instructions in the following section.
+From within the LISA shell you can start the IPython Notebooks server by following the instructions [here](https://github.com/ARM-software/lisa/wiki/Quickstart-Tutorial).